sakurity/securelogin/README.md

 ### Adoption Strategy

 1. Target developer community (hence everything is on Github and there is no marketing site).
-Only developer can validate the idea and decide to implement it
+Only developers can validate the idea and decide to implement it

-2. Grow SDK libaries and plugins for major CMS/frameworks/languages
+2. Focus on SDK libaries and plugins for major CMS/frameworks/languages

 3. Engage with users and see what's unclear/buggy to them.

 4. SecureLogin Connect will replace OAuth for users who registred with SecureLogin.
 Simply put a client=http://consumer and provider=http://identity.provider - and the user will see "X requests access to your Y account"

-5. SecureLogin Wallet generates addresses and mnemonic for major cryptocurrencies
+5. In the future, V2 will support binding two devices together and approving a `scope` from Desktop + Mobile.

 ## Direct vs Ping callback

 After opening a tab with client callback, it gets closed after setting localStorage response token.
 Sometimes the user has other tabs open after the original tab and the browser switches to last one, not the tab that requested SecureLogin authentication.
 The only known way to re-focus is to alert() which is inconvenient.

 ## FAQ